 She is the Deputy Chairman of and independent legal adviser to the Lloyds' Capacity Transfer Panel and the immediate past Chairman and a member of the City of London Law Society Regulatory Committee.

 In 2010 she was inducted into the BVCA Hall of Fame, recognising her long term contribution to the industry and her success in her own field; The Lawyer magazine recognised Margaret in the 2011 edition of "The Hot 100"; in 2014 she received the Thomson Reuters award for Outstanding Long-Term Service to the Compliance Industry and in 2016 she was awarded the Distinguished Service Medal by the City of London Law Society for her work as chair of its Regulatory Committee.
+She is included in the Legal 500 Hall of Fame, which "highlights individuals who have received constant praise from their clients for their continued excellence".

 Margaret combines her work with her role as trustee at two charities, Parkinson’s UK and Target Ovarian Cancer.